 3. Cd command: read keyword

 The read statement is the shell’s internal tool for taking input from the standard input.
-Functionally, it is similar to the INPUT statement of BASIC and the scanf() function in C. But it has one or two interesting features, it can be used with one or more variables to make shell scripts interactive.
-The input supplied through the standard input during interactive is read into these variables.
+Functionally, it is similar to the INPUT statement of BASIC and the scanf() function in C. But it has one or two interesting features; it can be used with one or more variables to make shell scripts interactive.
+These variables read the input supplied through the standard input during an interactive session.
 The script emp1.sh uses the statement to take the search string and the filenames from the terminal.

 Command – Shell in Linux